Ishi97/WeatherApp/README.md

    - Shows an error message if the city name is invalid or not found.

 4. **SCSS Preprocessing**
-   - Uses SCSS for styling.
-SCSS files are compiled to CSS and then used in the application.
+   - SCSS files are compiled to CSS and then CSS is converted to the min.css.

 5. **Production-Ready Setup**
    - Separate server for handling API calls.